artikus11/art-woocommerce-order-one-click/readme.txt

 Contributors: artabr
 Donate link: https://wpruse.ru/r/donat/
 Tags: woocommerce, mode catalog
-Requires at least: 4.8
+Requires at least: 5.5
-Tested up to: 5.6
+Tested up to: 6.7
-Stable tag: 2.4.3
+Stable tag: 3.1.0
-Requires PHP: 7.3
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Plugin for WooCommerce.
 It includes the catalog mode in the store (there are no prices and the Buy button) and can turn on the Buy/Order button in one click.
 WooCommerce and Contact Form 7 are required for proper operation.

+= Attention! =
+**Starting from version 3.0, the plugin has been completely rewritten to the new architecture.
+If you encounter performance problems after installing the plugin, switch back to version 2.4.3 and contact [support](https://wordpress.org/support/plugin/art-woocommerce-order-one-click/) or the [support chat](https://t.me/awooc).**

 The plugin provides three modes of operation: